skipoleschris/xsbt-cucumber-plugin/README.markdown

 The testProjects/testProject in the plugin source repository shows this configuration.

 #### Running as a test framework ####
-If you wish to support cucumber running as a test framework (via the test task) then the following settings should be placed in the build.sbt file instead:
+If you wish to support cucumber running as a test framework (via the test task) then use this alternative settings group instead:

-    libraryDependencies ++= Seq(
-      "templemore" %% "sbt-cucumber-integration" % "0.7.0" % "test"
-    )

     seq(cucumberSettingsWithTestPhaseIntegration : _*)

-Note that cucumberSettingsWithTestPhaseIntegration replaces cucumberSettings in this case.
-The testProjects/testIntegrationProject in the plugin source repository showns this configuration.

 ### Full Configuration ###
 To add the cucumber plugin settings to a full configuration (often a multi-module) project, the best way is to implement a project/Build.scala file: